MicrosoftDocs/query-docs/query-languages/dax/movingaverage-function-dax.md

 # MOVINGAVERAGE

-Returns a moving average calculated along the given axis of the Visual Calculation data grid.
+Returns a moving average calculated along the given axis of the visual calculation data grid.
 That is, the average of the given column calculated over the last \<windowSize> rows.

 ## Syntax